back to virtualfieldwork.org

 Instruments can extend and sharpen our senses.
 Your sense of sight, of course, is not the only sense used in interpreting a field site.
 See The Teacher-Friendly Guide to the Earth Science of the United States' chapter, "Real & Virtual Fieldwork" for more on using instruments to extend the senses.

 Most of our VFEs provide the opportunity to take a close look at at least a few rocks, fossils or biological specimens.
 That may not sound all that interesting, but any of these can tell a story, if you know how to read it.
 How to Look at a Rock provides a good basic overview of how to begin to read that story.
-While the article is focused upon rocks, similar strategies apply to making sense of other kinds of specimens.2
+While the article is focused upon rocks, similar strategies apply to making sense of other kinds of specimens.
+What is a fossil? explores the techniques paleontologists use to identify fossils.

 When you collect specimens in the field, therefore, labelling them is profoundly important.
 Bag your specimen and insert a label like the one below.
 Click the caption to download labels to print, or make your own.